What makes a house a home?

 So if God created the institution of family—and He did—then He surely must value the place where family congregates and builds memories and learns the most important of life’s lessons.

-Home surely is a sacred place to God, but what is our part in creating that space?
+Home surely is a sacred place, but what is our part in creating that space?

 Consider these three practices: